daitamae/MAC0499/index.md

-#  Building an Inteligent System to Detect Respiratory Insufficiency
+#  Building an Intelligent System to Detect Respiratory Insufficiency

 Page for the discipline MAC0499 - Capstone Project - at IME-USP.